The Tarn: Public Park

 Half The Tarn's total area is a public park or garden 4.5 acre in size, although only 2.5 acre of the public space is land, the lake taking up the other 2 acre.
 The part open to the public occupies the central area of the site, almost surrounding the lake, and the western part following Court Road.
 There are several crossing concrete paths north and south of the lake at the western end, and a single path along the western bank of the lake parallel to Court Road and connecting the two gated entrances, the road is higher than the park, so there is a slight embankment here, higher at the northern end where some of the path requires steps.
 A single path extends along most of the northern bank of the lake, and another opposite following the southern shore, a wooden and concrete footbridge spans the lake on the eastern side, where it is narrowest, and joins the two banks, and creating a circular walk around the park and lake.
 The Tarn contains, many wooden and iron benches, bins, and picnic benches; there is a public toilet building with a veranda shelter in the northwest of the park, and a circular gazebo structure in the southwest.
 The Tarn is wheelchair accessible, although there are steps near the northwest entrance, the southwest entrance and most of the park have wide paved paths with no steps.
 The park does not permit dogs, as they may disturb the wildlife.
-An 18th century brick ice house is located in the gardens, next to the steps near the northwest bank of the lake, encircled by a small metal fence.
-The ice house is a Grade II listed structure, and a section of the top has been cut out, but fenced over so people can safely see inside.
+An 18th century brick ice well is located in the gardens, next to the steps near the northwest bank of the lake, encircled by a small metal fence.
+The ice well is a Grade II listed structure, and a section of the top has been cut out, but fenced over so people can safely see inside.